"This sounds a bit like goodbye

 Then we get the first band demo of Big Black Car and it's not much better.
 Chilton sounds barely interested, even contemptuous, turning the bridge into a spoken word joke.
 After a few listens it occurred to me that he might have been terrified.
 He must have known that he had a batch of great songs, some even extraordinary, but he'd been there before, in that same studio, slaving over brilliant material, and look where it had gotten him.
 The self-doubt could have been crippling, wondering if by trying to produce final versions of these songs, he was killing them, like gassing butterflies just as they emerge from their cocoons.

-But he powered through, numbed out on downs ("our favorite kind of drug," reports Lesa Aldridge, Chilton's girlfriend at the time - and co-writer of Downs, the wacky, sardonic song that kicked off the project) and drink, and aided by the heroic efforts of Dickinson and Fry.
-Gradually, things began to take shape, with Dickinson's intuitive methods bringing songs like Kangaroo and Holocaust into new sonic territory, with spectral mellotron and spidery guitars, and Fry's pop classicism adding backing vocals and concision.
+But he powered through, numbed out on downs ("our favorite kind of drug," reports Lesa Aldridge, Chilton's girlfriend at the time - and co-writer of Downs, the wacky, sardonic song that arose out of that jam and kicked off the project) and drink, and aided by the heroic efforts of Dickinson and Fry.
+Gradually, things began to take shape, with Dickinson's intuitive methods bringing songs like Kangaroo and Holocaust into new sonic territory, with spectral Mellotron and spidery guitars, and Fry's pop classicism adding backing vocals and concision.

 Even in his damaged state, Chilton managed to participate quite a bit.
 "Let's start off with just a verse of me playing the guitar," he says at the start of the "Dickinson Rough Mix" version of Take Care, "and everybody fooling around, and we'll save that for some kind of juicy little instrument later, okay?
 So y'all fall in."
 This was the germ of an arrangement that would become a chamber-pop gem in the final version, with strings and horns providing the "juiciness" Chilton envisioned.
 This is just one example of the transformations we can now hear happening before our ears, the butterflies spreading their wings.